 Steve and Margaret retired here some five years ago.
 They recently sold their original house in the village and bought another, higher up.

-Andrew and Tracy are still young enough to have to work.
-They have rental properties in Ronda and Gaucín but live in Montejaque.
+Another couple, who wish to remain anonymous, are still young enough to have to work.
+They have a rental property in Ronda, but live in Montejaque.

 Early retirees Jane and Colin bought a lovely villa with pool and almond orchard at the entrance to the village.
 They have now clocked up seven or eight years as residents.